Jaydip-Desai/jaydip-Desai/README.md

 Java • Spring Boot • PostgreSQL • Hibernate/JPA • REST APIs

+### 📌 Project Overview

+Contract Management System is an enterprise application designed to manage contracts throughout their lifecycle, from creation and document management to approval, invoicing, and notifications.

+The system helps organizations maintain contract-related information in a centralized and structured platform.

-### Features
+### ✨ Key Features

+- 📄 Contract Creation and Management
-- Contract Lifecycle Management
+- 🔄 Contract Lifecycle Management
-- Document Management
+- 📁 Document Management
-- Workflow Approval
+- ✅ Workflow Approval
-- Role-Based Authentication
+- 🔐 Role-Based Authentication
-- Invoice Management
+- 💰 Invoice Management
-- REST APIs
+- 📡 REST APIs
-- Notification System
+- 🔔 Notification System
+- 📊 Contract Data Management
-- Secure Backend Architecture
+- 🛡️ Secure Backend Architecture

+### 🏗️ Technical Implementation

+- Developed backend using **Java and Spring Boot**
+- Designed REST APIs for contract operations
+- Used **Hibernate/JPA** for ORM and database operations
+- Used **PostgreSQL** for persistent data storage
+- Implemented authentication and role-based access
+- Designed modular services for contract, document, invoice, and notification management
+- Followed layered architecture with Controller, Service, Repository, and Entity layers

 ---